Mirkes/ElMap/README.md

 # ElMap

-It is Matlab implementation of well known Elastic map methodology for data visualisation.
+It is Matlab implementation of well known Elastic map methodology for data visualisation with addition several new approaches like PQSQ data approximation.

+Detailed description of this function can be found in the file <b>Elastic maps.docx</b> in the folder <b>doc</b>

 ## Acknowledgements